-Asian stocks follow Wall Street higher on trade optimism
+Global stocks higher on US-China trade optimism

-BEIJING (AP) — Asian stock markets followed Wall Street higher Friday on optimism about U.S.-Chinese talks on ending a tariff war.
+BEIJING (AP) — Global stocks rose sharply Friday on optimism about U.S.-Chinese talks on ending a tariff war, while oil prices gained as much as 2% after a rocket attack on an Iranian tanker.

+Benchmarks in Frankfurt, Paris, London, Shanghai and Tokyo all advanced and Wall Street was set to open sharply higher.

-Traders were encouraged by President Donald Trump’s plan to meet Beijing’s chief trade envoy.
+Sentiment was buoyed by the start of trade talks Thursday and U.S. President Donald Trump’s plan to meet Beijing’s envoy Friday.
 Economists say a final settlement to the sprawling dispute is unlikely this year, but some traders are hoping for a cease-fire on further tariff hikes or other issues.

 Markets have soared and fallen during 12 previous rounds of talks that produced no progress toward ending the costly fight over Beijing’s trade surplus and technology ambitions.